Investor Relations

 Risk Factors

-In the fiscal year ended March 31, 2019, we established a Group-wide risk management system, with the Risk Management Committee playing a central role in setting priority areas, strengthening countermeasures, and submitting reports to the Board of Directors.
-Forward-looking statements in the text below are based on the judgment of the Group as of the submission date of the Annual Securities Report and are not limited to business and other risks.
+We established our group-wide risk management system in fiscal 2018, with the Risk Management Committee playing a central role in setting priority initiatives and strengthening countermeasures, as well as reporting information on its activities to the Board of Directors.
+Forward-looking statements in the text below are based on the Group’s judgments at the date of submission of the Annual Securities Report and are not limited to business and other risks.

 Classification Category Content

-Business Environment Impact of COVID-19 and other infectious diseases The Group conducts its business activities on a global scale, which means the emergence of new high-risk variants could have a significant impact on its business in areas such as product sales, maintenance, manufacture, and procurement.
-Potential examples include disruptions to manufacturing operations due to lockdowns, restrictions on the procurement of certain raw materials and parts, prolonged restrictions on sales activities, and major unexpected changes in customers’ investment sentiment.
+Business Environment Impact of COVID-19 and other infectious diseases The Group conducts its business activities on a global scale, which means the emergence of new high-risk variants could have a significant impact on its business.
+Potential examples include restrictions on production activities due to supply chain disruptions caused by lockdowns, as well as major unexpected changes in customers’ investment sentiment.
 Any of these factors could adversely affect the Group’s performance or financial position.

-Rapid development of cashless economy/Strong reliance on cash handling machines The Group’s mainstay business in Japan and overseas is heavily dependent on the cash handling machine sector in terms of size of sales.
-To mitigate the risks inherent in such dependence, the Group aggressively invests in new business domain including non-cash areas.
-Should the cashless economy develop drastically and globally in a short time (due to the issuance of digital currencies by central banks, for example) before the Group’s new business domain matures, the Group’s performance could be adversely affected.
+Rapid development of cashless economy/Strong reliance on cash handling machines The Group is working to expand its new business domain, including non-cash areas such as the DMP business.
+However, should the cashless economy develop drastically and globally in a short period of time (e.g., due to the issuance of digital currencies by central banks) before the Group’s new business domain matures, the Group’s performance could be adversely affected.

 Laws and regulations of countries and regions where the Group operates The Group is subject to business permits and import and export regulations, as well as various laws and regulations in the countries and regions where it operates.
 Should these laws and regulations be revised or repealed, or if new public regulations were to be established, or if any other special factors influencing the market environment were to arise, the Group’s performance could be adversely affected.

-Strategic investments The Group strategically allocates its management resources to expanding core business and creating new ones, with the aim of constantly improving corporate value over the medium to long term.
-As of March 31, 2022, goodwill and customer relationships amounted to ¥64,157 million and ¥21,335 million, respectively, and accounted for 17.7% and 5.9% of total consolidated assets, respectively.
+Strategic investments The Group strategically allocates its management resources to expanding core businesses and creating new ones, with the aim of constantly improving corporate value over the medium to long term.
+As of March 31, 2023, goodwill and customer relationships amounted to ¥55,528 million and ¥26,428 million, respectively, and accounted for 14.6% and 6.9% of total consolidated assets, respectively.
 These intangible assets are subject to impairment assessment, and if the Group does not achieve expected outcomes due to changes in the business environment, it might incur impairment losses that could adversely affect its performance.

-Procurement of parts and materials In procuring parts and raw materials, the Group strives for stability in purchasing from multiple suppliers and diversifying procurement sources.
-However, dependence on single suppliers for the procurement of certain parts and raw materials might be necessary due to their special nature.
-In addition, natural disasters and/or accidents could result in suspension or interruption of production activities at supplier facilities, making it difficult to procure parts and raw materials.
-Moreover, the global supply/demand balance for semiconductors is tightening and the risk of not being able to procure products on time is increasing.
+Procurement of parts and materials In procuring parts and raw materials, the Group strives for stability in purchasing by using general-purpose items as much as possible, but suppliers are limited due to the highly specialized nature of some items.
+Therefore, natural disasters and/or accidents may result in suspension or interruption of suppliers’ production, making it difficult to procure parts and raw materials.
+Moreover, the global supply/demand balance for semiconductors, raw materials, and other products is breaking down, increasing the risk of delays in product deliveries.
 Any of these factors could impact the Group’s production activities and adversely affect its performance.

 Securing human resources The Group conducts business activities on a global scale and employs people with a diverse range of nationalities, values, and expertise.
 Its medium- to long-term growth is highly dependent on these human resources, so attracting new talent and fostering talent among existing employees is indispensable.
-As such, the Group’s performance could be adversely affected if it fails to attract and foster human resources who match the characteristics and growth stage of each Group company, or people with exceptional talents in the areas of development, production, sales, maintenance, and management.
+As such, the Group’s performance could be adversely affected if it fails to attract and foster human resources who match the characteristics and growth stage of each Group company, or people with exceptional talents in the areas of development, production, sales, maintenance, and management, especially experts in digital transformation, who are indispensable to expanding our new business domain.

 Business Operation R&D investment The Group is an R&D-based enterprise and continues to aggressively invest in R&D. Depending on the R&D themes, however, development periods could be longer, and costs higher, than initially planned.
 If such circumstances were to arise, the Group’s performance could be adversely affected.

 Intellectual property rights The Group constantly conducts research on the products of other companies to prevent infringements by its products on the material intellectual property rights of third parties, as well as those by third parties’ products on the Group’s intellectual property rights.
-As an R&D-based enterprise, however, it is difficult for the Group to completely avoid intellectual property infringement issues.
-If such issues were to materialize, the Group’s performance could be adversely affected.
+As an R&D-based enterprise, however, the Group might experience intellectual property disputes with other companies.
+If such disputes were to materialize, the Group’s performance could be adversely affected.

 Information security To maintain its credibility and ensure smooth business operations, the Group considers it essential to prevent leakages of personal and confidential corporate information.
 Based on this, the Group has taken various measures, such as formulating regulations, conducting thorough in-house training, and establishing an information security system.
 In the event of an information leakage, however, the Group might not only suffer a loss of credibility but also be liable for damages to customers and other parties.